quicwg/wg-materials/ietf106/minutes.md

 david: no minor versions in QUIC yet. please put that out to the list.

-## QUIC Load Balancers
+### QUIC Load Balancers

 Mostly about servers and load balancers implemented by different folks to work together.

 This turned about to be a useful vehicle for several other problems.
 This also turns out to be useful for syncookie offload.
 Changes value statement from "QUIC tolerates no L7 middlebox" to "QUIC tolerates only explicitly trusted L7 middleboxes".

 Martin goes through the linkability problem, and then shows common configuration schema.
-Then next bit is "how do you get the configruation around".
+Then next bit is "how do you get the configuration around".
 You can ship it around using anything you want, but there is also a simple in-band method described.
 Feedback on this has been "varied" (from "We should never to use this" to "a few tweaks" to "just pick something that already exists").

 Other discussion points: linkability server decisions affect the client.
 Retry services are version specific but CID parts are not.
 Is OCID actually easier than crypto versions?
 Engagement with cloud load balancer vendors?
 The low-state vendors have been hard to engage with, but they should give us feedback.